-Down with Dark Eye Circles: Tips From a Celeb Makeup Artist
+5 Tips for a Flawless Look From the Makeup Artist You Need to Know

 Step 3: Blend it out with a beauty blender.

-Step 4: Use the L'Oreal Paris Infallible Contour Kit to create an "invisible" flawlessness.
+Step 4: Use the L'Oréal Paris Infallible Contour Palette to create an "invisible" flawlessness.
 The cool undertones absorb light, giving the illusion of perfection.

 "You want to make sure that you keep your highlighter positioned toward the outer perimeters of the face.
-Never use too much highlighter or anything shimmery on the front of your face," he said.
-After working on a number of concert tours, including Formation, this is his key to keeping the artist and dancers from appearing oily or even sweaty.
+Never use too much highlighter or anything shimmery on the front of the face," he said.
+This is his key for keeping his A-listers from looking oily.

 "For a natural radiance, apply highlighter with your ring finger.
-Your ring finger is the weakest finger, so it's the best to use for application of blush, concealer and highlighter.
-You want to tap your highlighter into the cheek bones, the brow bones and maybe a tiny amount down the center of your nose, which also warms up the highlighter, making it appear more natural."
+Your ring finger is the weakest finger, so it's best to use for application of blush, concealer and highlighter.
+You want to tap your highlighter into the cheek bones, the brow bones and maybe a tiny amount down the center of the nose.
+The tapping motion warms up the highlighter, making it appear more natural."

-To give the model a beautiful glow, Sir John used the L'Oreal Infallible Paints Blush Kit.
+For the model's radiant glow, Sir John used the L'Oréal Paris Infallible Paints Blush Kit.

 "Pointed cotton swabs make winged eyeliner a lot easier, even in the car.
 After you apply eyeliner, take the pointed tip with a little water-based makeup remover and drag it along the eyeliner.
-It will give you perfect feline eyes every time.
+It will give you perfect feline eyes every time."

 "The goal in makeup is to cast a spell on anyone that looks at you.
 It's an optical illusion.
 If your makeup is over the top, you're not making your face look more beautiful, you're just creating another face," he said.
 Want to know how make them fall in love with your features?
 The famous makeup artist gave us the answers.

 "You want to pick one feature that you're going to focus on.
-It's should be the feature that you love.
+It should be the feature that you love.
 Don't pay attention to whatever is pulling away at your confidence.
 Pimples and childhood scars shouldn't get all of your attention.
 For example, if you love your eyelashes, take a few extra minutes to apply another coat of mascara.
 If you spend more time and energy on the features that you are confident in, you will set yourself up to be more confident during the day."

 ...because "makeup is only going to look as good as you feel."